wizz13150/PDQ_Repo/PDQ Inventory Tools/README.md

 You choose to capture output or not, leave shell open or not.
 ````

-It should look like this, for v2 :
+It should look like this, for v2 (From PDQ Inventory v19.0.40) :

 ![alt text](https://github.com/wizz13150/PDQ_Repo/blob/master/PDQ%20Inventory%20Tools/Tools1_V2.png)